ethereum/meteor-package-elements/README.md

 ```

 Navigate to a path on close.
-This will only work when the [iron:router](https://atmospherejs.com/iron/router) package is installed:
+This will only work when the [kadira:flow-router](https://atmospherejs.com/kadira/flow-router) or [iron:router](https://atmospherejs.com/iron/router) package is installed:

 ```js
 EthElements.Modal.show('myContentTemplate', {closePath: '/dashboard'});